cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

     ### DC/OS Marathon
     Access to these resources is controlled by the DC/OS Marathon instance.

-    Marathon Resource Identifiers will follow the following schema: </br>
-    <code>dcos:service:marathon:{service name}:services/{group id}</code>
+    Marathon Resource Identifiers follow this schema: <code>dcos:service:marathon:{service name}:services/{group id}</code>

     Restrictions apply to applications and application groups in one service.
-    Valid actions for a path are: </br>
-    `create`, `read`, `update`, `delete`.
-    A shortcut for all of the four actions is `full`.
+    Valid actions for a path are: `create`, `read`, `update`, `delete`.
+A shortcut for all actions is `full`.

     Since you can have multiple Marathons installed in your cluster, you can define rules for every service separately.
     The `service name` must be RFC 3986 (URI) compliant.
-    The DCOS ACS will be responsible for enforcing this.
+    The DCOS ACS is responsible for enforcing this.
     The service name is passed to Marathon via the  `--framework_name` command line argument.

-    The `group id` is the id of the group in Marathon.
+    The `group id` is the ID of the group in Marathon.
     Applications and Application Groups in Marathon build a tree.
     Each can be identified via their path from the root group, e.g. `/production/frontend/webserver`.
     An ACL rule will grant access to the entire subtree rooted at the path represented by the resource identifier.
-    If a user has been granted create permission on `/production`, then he will be allowed to create an app named `/production/frontend/webserver`.
+For example, if a user is granted create permission on `/production`, then they are allowed to create an app named `/production/frontend/webserver`.

     Examples: